Client

 • Provisions that shift the burden of risk;

-• Indemnity, insurance, and subrogation (yes- you can really understand it);
+• Indemnity, insurance, and subrogation (yes- you can really

 • Laws governing contracts and construction;